Izzywa/Database/DESIGN.md

 - Unique ID and compound ID
 - Name, brand name, synonyms and abbreviation are included as they can be known or referred differently according to locations
 - Dosage; The different type of dose given by the dataset are "standard  dosage", "high dosage" and "uncomplicated uti"
-- The bacteria they are resistance against
+- The bacteria they are resistant against

 In the patient side of the dataset, the healthcare practitioner would be expected to record:
 - location
-    - to record the location of origin and residence of the patient, and where the medication was prescribed
+    - to record the location of origin and residence of the patient.
+    - a collection of cities and countries could be selected from the database
 - details of the patients
+    - name
+    - email
-    - contains PII
+    - age
 - their signs and symptoms
     - anatomy
     - signs